BanerjeeLab-repertoire/pycat-napari/README.md

 mamba --version
 ```

-If you get a version number: ✅ Proceed to installation
+If you get a version number: ✅ You have conda/mamba installed

 If you get an error: ❌ See [Package Manager Installation](#package-manager-installation)